 FAQ represents Frequently Asked Questions.
 So, basically, a FAQ page is a page on your website presenting an organized collection of questions frequently asked by users or site visitors with the respective answers.

 FAQPage schema is used by companies that provide a Frequently Asked Questions page on their websites or products, services, or programs contain frequently asked questions about the products, services, or programs themselves.
-This page is an integral part of your target market’s journey to learning more about your business and the products, services, or programs you offer.
+This page will help your target market to learn more about your business and the products, services, or programs you offer.

 Other than that, adding FAQPage Schema Markup increases organic clicks on your website.
 This will then lead to having more visitors and a better ranking in the search results.

-If you have noticed, in the search results in Google, there is a “People also ask” section where toggled questions and answers by different websites are provided.
+There is also a “People also ask” section where toggled questions and answers by different websites are provided.
 This means Google themselves is also implementing this type of schema to help users find related topics and more information relevant to the users’ query.
 It refines the search results and makes it easier to find relevant information.

 On the other hand, the Travel and Finance Industry, even the E-Commerce Industry, often use the BreadcrumbList Schema Markup type.
-This type of schema allows search engines to mark up the breadcrumbs on your site to generate breadcrumb-rich snippets for your pages in the SERPs.
+This type of schema allows search engines to mark up the breadcrumbs on your site.
+Then, it will generate breadcrumb-rich snippets for your pages in the SERPs.
 If you ever heard of breadcrumb trails, then you must know that this type of schema uses breadcrumb trails to assist users in navigating and finding their way on the website using links at the top or bottom of the page.

 Applying Breadcrumblist Schema Markup on your website can massively increase your CTR or click-through rates as well as reduce bounce rates.
 It is even possible to steal clicks from pages ranking above you if you have this schema in place and your competitors don’t.